-Demand for steel also affects the steel prices and is typically related to the overall economic boom for a certain region.
-The Chinese Imports have a larger role in defining the overall demand for local steel products in the UK industry.
-Steel demand is driven by various areas such as the construction, automobiles, energy, agricultural industries and the service centers in the UK and across the globe (Steel Market Update, 2015).
-The Red car Steelworks staff also believe the increased value of Pound Sterling as compared to the other currencies have made key contribution towards the falling prices of steel in the European Markets.
+Steel demand also affects steel prices and is typically related to the overall economic boom for a certain region.
+Chinese Imports have a larger role in defining the overall demand for local steel products in the UK industry.
+Steel demand is driven by various areas such as construction, automobiles, energy, agricultural industries and the service centres in the UK and across the globe (Steel Market Update, 2015).
+The Red car Steelworks staff also believe the increased value of the Pound Sterling as compared to the other currencies has made a key contribution to the falling prices of steel in the European Markets.

-The concern is to gauge how far can future trends in these price fluctuations be predicted and price movements be projected?
-Economic experts and the concerned steel industry professionals use inventory, production and future forecast models to analyze trends in the Steel prices based in the trends in factors highlighted above.
-The factors like Imports in the market, mill capacity utility and lead times, steel demand, production levels, weather conditions and micro/macro economic trends can be analyzed to predict future pricing patterns of steel and it's related raw materials like metallurgical coal, scrap and iron.
+The concern is to gauge how far can future trends in these price fluctuations be predicted and price movements are projected.
+Economic experts and the concerned steel industry professionals use inventory, production and future forecast models to analyze trends in Steel prices based on the trends in factors highlighted above.
+The factors like Imports in the market, mill capacity utility and lead times, steel demand, production levels, weather conditions and micro/macro economic trends can be analyzed to predict future pricing patterns of steel and its related raw materials like metallurgical coal, scrap and iron.

-The re-spending of employee salaries are also significant impacts that spark demands in the economy creating value for employment sector and the UK region.
+The re-spending of employee salaries is also a significant impact that sparks demands in the economy creating value for the employment sector and the UK region.
 The off-site effects would be a combined total of both these impacts and when combined with overall onsite impacts would lead to the economic influence on full-time employment.
 Almost 2200 employees at the Teesside plant contribute to the industrial output of the UK through their jobs but the closure would result in a downward trend for these impacts affecting the employment sector and the supply chain sector as well.
-The on-site and off-site employment impacts would suffer as a result decreasing inputs to supporting industries.
-The 80 million pounds subsidy to the employees from the government might offset a small portion of the loss as a result of the closure through employee spendings and job-hunting.
+The on-site and off-site employment impacts would suffer as a result of decreasing inputs to supporting industries.
+The 80 million pounds subsidy to the employees from the government might offset a small portion of the loss as a result of the closure through employee spending and job-hunting.

 The output to the UK economy as a result of the steel plant's activities related to employee wages and supply chain.
-The indirect impacts as a result of the wage effects reflecting the employment-multiplier effect with employees re-spending their salaries including the supply chain impact add to the overall economic impact of the RedCar Steelworks which will see a downward trend post-closure.
-Off site impacts also include those generated by firms providing transportation and other related services to the Teesside plant for steel production which will be affected.
-The exports for steel products will also be affected.
+The indirect impacts as a result of the wage effects reflecting the employment-multiplier effect with employees re-spending their salaries including the supply chain impact add to the overall economic impact of RedCar Steelworks which will see a downward trend post-closure.
+Off-site impacts also include those generated by firms providing transportation and other related services to the Teesside plant for steel products which will be affected.
+The exports of steel products will also be affected.

 Question 3: What would be the problems of using Input-Output analysis in this case?

-The limitations and difficulties in such scenarios where input.output data is required are the availability of the information required to construct the input output tables, the sources from which the particular data is being solicited and to ensure whether the provided information is accurate and reliable or not.
-The case study relative to the economic implications of the liquidation and closure of the RedCar Steelworks plant in Teesside is dependent on statistical information from various departments in the steel plant to gather economical output and it's flow to other fuctional areas.
+The limitations and difficulties in such scenarios were input.
+Output data is required are the availability of the information required to construct the input-output tables, the sources from which the particular data is being solicited and to ensure whether the provided information is accurate and reliable or not.
+The case study relative to the economic implications of the liquidation and closure of the RedCar Steelworks plant in Teesside is dependent on statistical information from various departments in the steel plant to gather economical output and its flow to other functional areas.

 Australia Regional Economic Impacts of a Closure of BlueScope Steel Operations in Port Kembla, 2015.
 Available at:<http://ro.uow.edu.au/cgi/viewcontent.cgi?article=3100&context=lhapapers/>.
 Accessed [25 December 2015]